Business Insurance in Arizona

 Workers' Compensation Insurance, commonly known as work comp, pays medical expenses and a portion of lost wages for employees injured at work or afflicted with an occupational disease.
 The insurance also covers employee rehabilitation and assistance for survivors.

 Employees are eligible for benefits if their illness or disease is directly related to their work.
-Workers' compensation insurance covers injuries incurred when lifting heavy items, falls, cuts, or burns.
+Arizona state has laws that make for a “no-fault” system, meaning that regardless of whose fault it is, workers are entitled to compensation.
+The average compensation amount for combined types of injuries is around $41,000 per worker.
+Even a low premium Workers' compensation insurance can cover injuries incurred when lifting heavy items, falls, cuts, or burns.
 Workers' comp insurance does not cover an employee injured outside the scope of their work.
-Some states mandate that injured employees must be drug tested because the law allows for benefit denial or reduction if an employee is hurt on the job while under the influence of drugs or alcohol.

-The cyber insurance policy protects you against incidents as a result of security breaches or disclosure of data and technology, which can lead to the theft, damage, or misuse of your company's information.
+The cyber insurance policy protects you against incidents resulting from security breaches or disclosure of data and technology, which can lead to the theft, damage, or misuse of your company's and client’s information.
 Cyber-attacks can lead to sudden downtime, system repairs, legal fees, and expert consulting expenses.

 Options may cover damage remediation, first-party damages (yours), and third-party damages (others).
 This insurance coverage is also known as cyber risk insurance or cyber security insurance.